carpentries-incubator/byte-sized-rse-vscode/learners/setup.md

 ::: prereq

-- Shell with Git version control tool installed and the ability to navigate filesystem and run commands from within a shell
+- Shell with Git version control tool installed
+- Ability to navigate filesystem and run commands from within a shell
 - Python version 3.8 or above installed
-- Understanding of Python syntax to be able to read code examples
+- Understanding of Python syntax to be able to read and follow code examples
 - Visual Studio Code installed (ideally the latest version)

 :::